Kurt Zouma: West Ham defender misses Leicester clash after feeling unwell during warm-up

 Should we be concerned about Zouma's welfare?

+"But if it's the case that there's no forgiveness, then...
+We've all made mistakes and we'll all continue to make mistakes in life.

+"We have to give people opportunities.
+He said he got it wrong, made a big mistake, so I'm hoping people will see it in a different way and see it with forgiveness."

-Carragher added: "Everything Graeme said there is right.
+Sky Sports presenter David Jones posed the question of whether we should be concerned about Zouma's welfare after the latest development in the saga, but Carragher said: "Everything Graeme said there is right.
 He made a massive mistake.

 Souness responded: "You said they've prolonged it...
 I think they've mismanaged it from day one.
 For me, I wouldn't have played him again this year.
 I think, if I was still a player, I wouldn't want to be in the dressing room with him.